Skip to content

 • Lean project management training

 The Team Science Seminar Series is a joint effort by the Institute of Translational Health Sciences Team Science and Education cores to help early career researchers build the skills they need for effective scientific collaboration.
-The 2024-2025 virtual series will be offered from 12:00 to 1:00 PM Pacific Time on the first Thursday of each month, beginning October 3, 2024 (with the exception of our January 9, 2025 session).
-We offer a certificate of completion to individuals who attend (or view recordings of) all 8 sessions and complete evaluations for them.
-For more information about the 2024-2025 series, visit https://www.iths.org/news/team-science-seminar-series-2024-2025-to-focus-on-leadership/.
+The 2025-2026 virtual series will be offered from 12:00 to 1:00 PM Pacific Time on the second Thursday of each month, from October through March.
+We offer a certificate of completion to individuals who attend (or view recordings of) all 6 sessions and complete all 6 evaluations for them.
+For more information about the 2025-2026 series, visit https://www.iths.org/news/team-science-seminar-series-2024-2025-to-focus-on-leadership/.

 Acknowledgments